jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ## Additional resources

-The Fretboard Foundation website offers a variety of additional resources, including self-paced courses, free tutorial videos and articles, private lessons, and software applications for exploring the ideas in this book in an experiential way.
+The Fretboard Foundation website offers a variety of additional resources, including self-paced courses, free tutorial videos and articles, and software tools for exploring the ideas in this book in an experiential way.

 See [fretboardfoundation.com](https://fretboardfoundation.com) for more information.